mattb0101/lakes_walks/README.md

 Testing the User Stories that were previsouly defined in the UX section of the README:

 1. To be able to easily view walks whether I have a profile on the site or not.

+    E. To go to the site as a non user and view the walks on the site at all screen sizes.
+    T. I went to the site from a fresh start and clicked the walks tab on the nav, then clicked on one of the walks on this page.
+I did this on phone, tablet, laptop and computer size screens with Google Chrome Dev Tools device toolbar.
+    R. The site responded as expcted at all device sizes and the screen layout changed with no issues.
+Was able to see all the walks and look into an individual walk.

 2. To be able to easily create a profile if I want to, and be able to change information on it if I needed to.

+    E. To be able to register easily a new user and view their profile.
+    T. On all devices sizes again, clicked the register button at the top and created 4 new users, using usernames i knew existed and trying to bypass all checks.
+    R. Trying a username I knew existed blocked and sent a flash message.
+When filling in everything, it was successful and the profile button appeared in the navbar, i clicked it and it took me to a profile showing the users information.
+I was able to add a profile image to the profile too.
+This all worked on all device sizes

 3. Be able to easily find hills that I am looking for and to be able to to see information and walks linked to those hills.

+    E. Able to search for a hill or walk and get results that can help me navigate to a walk or hill.
+    T. Typing in the search bar a name of a walk I know is on the system or the name of a hill in the lake district.
+    R. Site didnt respond as expected and was only able to show walks.
+    F. I redesigned the page to include

 4. To be able to easily mark off the hills I have climbed and be easily able to see the results when I come back later.

 5. Be able to share walks of my own with other users of the site, and be able to go back and edit these in the future.

 6. Be able to comment on walks on the site to be able to give advice to other people using the site.

 7. Add pictures to the walks I do or comment on to make this a much more eye catching site to enjoy visiting

+# Expected
+* site is expected to do X when user does Y
+# Testing
+* Tested site by doing Y
+# result
+* site did not respond due to A B or C OR Site acted as expected and did Y
+# Fix
+* I did Z to the code because D

+# Bugs Discovered

 # Deployment